-The Geo Explore Foundation is on a 360’ mission – as the name amplifies, exploring the earth closer to our habitats, zeroing in on man-made destructions – all the while, initiating far-reaching solutions that are surprisingly simple, resourceful and yet, far reaching!
+The Geo Explore Foundation (GEF) is on a 360’ mission – as the name amplifies, exploring the earth closer to our habitats, zeroing in on man-made destruction – all the while, initiating far-reaching solutions that are surprisingly simple, resourceful and yet, beautifully sustainable!

 Our not-for-profits Foundation is inspired on the belief that, to successfully effect change, hearts must be won in the first place.
 This is the corner-stone to reverse-engineering and we call it ‘Backdoor Engineering’.